 Upon retirement, you may face several decisions regarding your finances and how to maintain a reliable income.
-There are many different ways in which you can do this, with final salary pension transfers a potentially beneficial option depending on your circumstance.
+There are many different ways in which you can do this, with final salary pension transfers a potentially beneficial option depending on your circumstances.

-Final salary pension transfers do have an element of risk, so it is important to understand their intricacies and potential drawbacks to allow you to make more informed decisions in the future.
+Final salary transfers do have an element of risk, so it is important to understand their intricacies and potential drawbacks to allow you to make more informed decisions in the future.

-This article will seek to provide final salary pension transfer advice and answer any relevant questions, including:
+This article will seek to provide advice and answer any relevant questions, including: